hujhax/austin-improv-wiki/Shows/TheatreSports.md

 A group of judges award points, set special 'judges' challenges', and cut short scenes that are boring.

 ## 2007 Run
 The initial run of the show started 4/14/07 and ran through the end of June of that year.
-It was directed by [[Dav Wallace]] and [[Performers/Sean Hill|Sean Hill]].
+It was directed by [[Performers/Dav Wallace|Dav Wallace]] and [[Performers/Sean Hill|Sean Hill]].

 ## 2010 Run
 The show was brought back as the Sep/Oct 2010 mainstage show, this time directed by [[Performers/Andy Crouch|Andy Crouch]] and [[Performers/Kareem Badr|Kareem Badr]].
 This run initiated the show's practice of having local businesses sponsor individual teams.